winsontan520/datagovsg-android-sdk/README.md

 1. As a project for me to learn writing Android library and other learning purposes.
 2. To help others to save time in implement Data.gov.sg API responses in Android project.

+# Requirements
+1. Android plugin for gradle 3 or above (example: com.android.tools.build:gradle:3.0.0-rc2)
+2. Gradle version 4.1 or above

 # How to use
-In your project level gradle, add this maven repo
+1. In your project level gradle, add this maven repo
 ```groovy
 allprojects {
     repositories {